 No. Our food recycling service doesn’t cater for commercial quantities of food waste.

-We’re reviewing the long-term waste service needs of our higher density population and activity centres in 2018–19.
+We’re reviewing the long-term waste service needs of our higher density population and activity centres.

 Can I wrap my food waste?

-If I live in apartment, can I use the green bin for food waste?
+If I live in an apartment, can I use the green bin for food waste?